ShannonEgan0/Alcohmy/DESIGN.md

 - Recipe/brewery review/rating/recommendation systems
 - A system for ensuring elements of brewery specific information are kept private when intended
 - Brewery specific role assignments for staffing engagements
+- Additions of pay details to the staffing table
+- A table for recording details for, and allow monitoring the inventory of cleaning products

 ## Entities
 The Alcohmy database contains the following entities: